Country fact file

 - Between 61 and 182 days a year – you are non-resident for tax purposes and will be taxed at the higher of the progressive resident rates or 15%

-- 183 days a year or more – you are resident for tax purposes and all your income will be taxed at progressive resident rates, although you may be entitled to claim tax relief
+- 183 days a year or more – you are a resident for tax purposes and all your income will be taxed at progressive resident rates, although you may be entitled to claim tax relief

 The tax year in Singapore runs from 1st January to 31st December.
 For more information on tax rates for foreigners, visit the Inland Revenue Authority of Singapore website.